-CCDs (see Health Level Seven CDA) may contain PII and Protected Health Information (PHI) including: Purpose, Problems, Procedures, Family history, Social history, Payers, Advance directives, Alerts, Medications, Immunizations, Medical equipment, Vital signs, Functional stats, Results, Encounters, Plan of care.
+Other PII/PHI data elements: CCDs (see Health Level Seven CDA) may contain PII and Protected Health Information (PHI) including: Purpose, Problems, Procedures, Family history, Social history, Payers, Advance directives, Alerts, Medications, Immunizations, Medical equipment, Vital signs, Functional stats, Results, Encounters, unique identifiers (account numbers and medical record numbers as the OID extension to a facility/provider), Plan of care.

-PII Mapping of Components
+PII Mapping of Components (Servers/Database)

-CCD Analyzer consists of 2 key components.
+Health Data Quality Tool consists of 2 key components (servers/databases).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by CCD Analyzer and the functions that collect it are mapped below.
+The type of PII collected by Health Data Quality Tool and the reasons for the collection of the PII are in the table below.